Interdisciplinarity: theory and practice

 My comment on Guido Palazzos post (adapted):

 We have all experienced this.
-An example that comes to mind is from while I worked at the World Bank in the 90s.
+An example that comes to mind is from when I worked at the World Bank durinh the 1990s.
 My unit, composed of social scientists, worked on social issues in general, and on involuntary resettlement and indigenous peoples issues in particular.
 As a social anthropologist I was interested in natural sciences and the interface of Nature and Culture.
 Towards this I got involved in fisheries projects, among others in Bangladesh.
 My manager did not like this.
-Said she: "We have biologists down the corridor, this is their responsibility.
+She said: "We have biologists down the corridor, this is their responsibility.
 You should continue your work on resettlement and indigenous peoples".

 I would like to hope that things have changed, but I am not sure.
-The compartmentalization of disciplines is profound and very basic, and it is our educational system that is heavily responsible for this.
+The compartmentalization of disciplines is profound and very basic, including in institutions like the World Bank that work on applied and interdiciplinary issues.
+Our educational system is heavily responsible for this.

 Further comments